GNU Make

 include foo a.mk b.mk c.mk

-directive (2)
+include directive (2)

--I
+-I or --include-dir.

 Phony targets

-phony targets
+phony targets:

 $ make clean